Policing the Clouds: 12 Cloud Cybersecurity Companies to Know

 Cyber attacks have exploded over the past few years.
 And seeing as the average cost of a company data breach is $3.62 million, it's no wonder businesses are bolstering their cybersecurity measures.
 Besides the financial hit, attacks put confidential data at risk and shake customer confidence.
 Bottom line: it's all bad for the bottom line.

 That's why more and more companies are heading for the so-called "cloud."
 Essentially a network of servers that can store massive amounts of highly valuable raw data, the cloud has become an extremely popular choice for stashing and safeguarding that data — described by Intel CEO Brian Kraznich as ‘the new oil” of the 21st century.
+Cloud servers offer a heightened inherent level of data safety compared to traditional servers, however, cloud cybersecurity measures must still be taken in order to maximize protection.

 To prevent and thwart sophisticated intrusions, cloud companies offer high-tech tools like secure navigation, multi-factor authentication and data encryption to prevent breaches.
 Other protective methods include the decentralization of entry points and multi-stage verification processes.
 Real-time flexibility and scalability are key.